 For some item types, you can create a custom thumbnail by choosing a basemap and setting a map extent and zoom level instead of uploading an image.
 For this option, click Create thumbnail from map.

 This section provides information about how the item can be used and by whom.
 For example, you might have a use constraint for a map layer that requires others to display copyright information on any screen capture that includes the layer.

-You will also see a Metadata link in the Layers list for any hosted feature layer that has associated metadata.
-The link allows anyone with access to the hosted feature layer's item page to view the individual layer's metadata in the metadata style configured for the portal.
+You will also see a Metadata button on the Overview tab of the details page for an individual layer in a feature layer.
+This allows anyone with access to the hosted feature layer's item page to view the individual layer's metadata in the metadata style configured for the organization.
 Similarly, if a table was published with metadata, you'll see a Metadata link in the Tables list.

 If the organization administrator disables metadata, the metadata is still part of the item and the layers, but you can no longer edit the item-level metadata in the portal.